easypropertylistings/Easy-Property-Listings/readme.txt

 = 2.1.8 May 13, 2015 =

+* New: Added translation Belgian (Dutch) thanks to pascal.beyens
+* New: Polish translation thanks to Weronika.urbanczyk
 * New: Two mew shortcode templates table and table_open usable with shortcodes to provide a slim list of listings.
 Example usage is [listing_open template="table"] or [listing template="table_open"].
 You can copy these new templates into your theme/easypropertylistings folder to further customize.
+* New: Added currency support for Qatar Riyal (QAR), United Arab Emirates (AED), Ukrainian Hryvnia (UAH), Vietnamese đồng (VND)
+* Tweak: Updated currency symbols for: Israeli Shekel, Thai Baht, Indian Rupee, Turkish Lira, Iranian Rial,
 * Fix: New/Open Sticker now appear on listings with the price display set to no.
 * Tweak: Improved table shortcodes CSS and styling for better full display and responsive widths.
-* New: Added translation Belgian (Dutch) thanks to pascal.beyens
-* New: Polish translation thanks to Weronika.urbanczyk

 = 2.1.7 May 6, 2015 =